Skip to main content

 Remove the tag from instrumentation code.

-Tero analyzes tag cardinality across your metrics.
-Tags with thousands or more unique values are flagged.
-Tero also checks whether these tags are used in queries or dashboards.
-A tag with 100,000 unique values that nobody filters by is a clear candidate for removal.
+For accounts with metric policy context, Tero analyzes tag cardinality across metrics.
+It flags tags with thousands or more unique values.
+Tero can also check whether these tags are used in queries or dashboards.
+A tag with many unique values and no query usage is a candidate for removal.